Home » Posts tagged 'The Stone Chapel'

 Tag Archives: The Stone Chapel

-To listen to the podcast (18 minutes) click here.
+To hear the 20 minute podcast click here.

 Last year I had the great honor to talk with Dr. Bruce Chilton at the Lanier Theological Library about his new book Resurrection Logic: How Jesus’ First Followers Believed God Raised Him from the Dead.
 The conversation was so rich that we divided the podcast into parts 1 and 2.

 Terry Cokenour, a patron of the library, stopped by to talk with David Capes about his doctoral thesis at the London School of Theology.
 Here is his title: “An Invitation to Thought: Ambiguities in the Apologetics of C. S. Lewis.”
 Terry has been coming to the Lanier Theological Library since 2011 with a lengthy pause when he served as a missionary and church leader in Budapest, Hungary.
 He talks about how he came to focus his research and his spiritual heart on the writings of C. S. Lewis and to love the mystery he finds in his writings.

 To hear the 20 minute podcast click here: